self-actuated/actuated.com/posts/2025-10-31-autoenrollment-caching-custom-billing-fractional-cpu.md

 * `runs-on: actuated-0.5cpu-1gb` - will run 32 jobs - that's 2x the amount.

 We're also adding fractional RAM support with 512MB and 750MB being available in addition to the existing full numbers of RAM.

+In practical terms, we ran a benchmark on DigitalOcean using a `4vcpu-8gb` machine which is of course much smaller than we'd ever recommend for production use.

+Installing `stressng` via apt took 9s with a VM with with 4vCPU and 1GB of RAM, but when throttled to 0.25 vCPU and 1GB of RAM, it took 30s.

+What does this mean?

+You get bin packing - the ability to run many more concurrent jobs, but at the cost of lower performance for those jobs.

+Should you use it for a production build or a critical Terraform deployment?
+Probably not.

+But if you're interacting with GitHub events, running linters, or bash scripts via a schedule - fractional CPU can save you a lot of money.

 ## Custom Billing for large teams with spiky workloads